SoccerNet/sn-calibration/README.md

 ![](./doc/EVS_LOGO_COLOUR_RGB.png)

 # EVS Camera Calibration Challenge

 Welcome to the EVS camera calibration challenge !
 This challenge is sponsored by EVS Broadcast Equipment, and is developped in collaboration with the SoccerNet team.

 This challenge consists of two distinct tasks which are defined hereafter.
 We provide sample code and baselines for each task to help you get started!

+## /!\ The challenge set has been updated, download it again to get the last version !

 Participate in our upcoming Challenge at the [CVSports](https://vap.aau.dk/cvsports/) workshop at CVPR and try to win up to 1000$ sponsored by [EVS](https://evs.com/)!
 All details will soon be available on the [challenge website](https://eval.ai/web/challenges/challenge-page/1537/overview ), or on the [main page](https://www.soccer-net.org/).